 If the situation does not resolve in a reasonable amount of time, the employee might be better suited to another work environment.
 According to Julie Li, Namely’s Senior Director of People Operations, “Every person you bring into the organization adds to the company culture, so you want to make sure each new hire aligns holistically with the overall vision and values.”

 Onboarding takes time and can vary from person to person.
-It can take an employee anywhere from a few months to a few years to reach full productivity.
+It can take a new hire up to eight months to become fully productive.
 If a new hire is not keeping up with the expected pace, arrange a conversation between the manager and new hire to identify any blockers, miscommunications, and next steps.
 This conversation can bring clarity to both parties and turn a seeming mis-hire into an opportunity for employee growth.

 Li suggests clearly communicating expectations throughout the interview process all the way through onboarding.
 “If the employee seems to fall off track from initial expectations,” she says,“be clear about the expectations for the role and make sure the employee feels aligned with those duties.
 If there is a disconnect, the manager can work with the employee to find a better fit.”

 When a mis-hire is identified, it’s important to act fast.
 Whether you want to give the employee the opportunity to improve or you know that they will detract from the success of the team, have that conversation right away.
 Managers can work with HR to put an improvement plan in place, or ultimately let the employee go.

 “If the employee is a detractor from company culture and values,” Li cautions, “act earlier rather than later.
 You don’t want the misalignment to bring down other employees.”
 If the employee doesn’t align with company values, prolonging the situation won’t be beneficial to either party.
 “Be transparent—if there is a gap between their values and the company values, they won’t be happy either.”

 Reflect and Adjust